 Overall biosafety

 Our project envisages using Bacillus subtilis WB800N as the chassis organism, Bacillus subtilis YCD as the source of phytase, and Eisenia vulgaris as the engineering bacteria carrier.
-Bacillus subtilis is a very safe and commonly used strain in laboratories, and usually does not cause obvious risks to human health, the community or the environment.
+Bacillus subtilis is a safe and commonly used strain in laboratories, and usually does not cause obvious risks to human health, the community or the environment.
 Eisenia Fetida is a widespread species in China and is widely used as a compost species in southern China.
 And our project will not release engineered bacteria and earthworms into the environment.
 Therefore, our project is very safe.

 Gene safety